Kllush/BentoGrid/README.md

 # Day 1

 I succesfully made a repo, cloned it, and commit changes.
 I also added a new SSHkey.
-I still have a couple of things I need to polish but so far it is a good progress.
+I still have a couple of things I need to polish regarding to github but, so far, it is a good progress.

+# Day 2

+Since I've been working with a JPEG some of the measurements are not right, I will redo the file on Figma to have a better understanding of it and link it here.
+Aside from that I managed to add the fonts and give some color to the page, It shouldnt take me long to position all the sentences correctly.

+I still have some issues with Github, mostly that my commits go to all the changes i've done.

+To Do after figma+sentences:
+- Work out the @media logic